Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/306-usb-hid-and-msc-support.md

 **Test steps**

+1. Power on the DUT.
+1. Boot into the system.
+1. Log into system by using the proper login and password.
 1. Open `notepad`.
 1. Test the alphanumeric keys and note the generated characters.
 1. Test non-alphanumeric keys and verify that they generate the signs.